Brent-Murray/python-cheatsheet/AnacondaEnvironments.md

 # Anaconda Environments
 https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-Creating Environments for the GIS and RA teams will allow users to run sets of code related to each environment without having issue with versions and dependencies.
+Creating Environments will allow users to run sets of code related to each environment without having issue with versions and dependencies.

 <br>